-British holidaymakers travelling to Schengen EU countries will have to pay a €7 visa fee, the European Commission has confirmed.
+British travellers heading to Schengen EU countries will have to start paying a €7 visa fee by the end of 2022, the European Commission has confirmed.

-Like the American ESTA visa-waiver system, travellers have to pre-register their details and pay the fee in advance of travel.
-The authorisation would then be valid for three years, or until your passport expires.
+Like the American Esta visa-waiver system, travellers have to pre-register their details and pay the fee before travelling.
+The authorisation will then be valid for three years, or until your passport expires.

 Previously, as EU citizens, Britons benefited from freedom of movement across the EU.
 For short stays in the UK of up to 90 days, travellers won’t need an EU visa, but must apply for ETIAS.

 The ETIAS scheme was originally due to start in January 2021, but the European authorities later announced a postponement of the scheme’s launch date.

 Where do I apply for the ETIAS visa waiver?

 It’s not currently possible to register for ETIAS.
 Confusingly, there are already a number of non-official websites sharing information about ETIAS.
 They may look similar to official government websites, and may offer you the opportunity to sign up for a notification when the scheme begins.
 But it’s always best to get your information straight from the European Commission website.

 Be wary of third-party sites offering to do the leg-work for you, and remember that the expected fee should be €7 (£6).